esper-io/dev-docs/docs/home/console.md

 ![Factory Reset](./assets/NewConsole/DeviceScreen.png)

-### 6-Tap QR Code Provisioning
+### 6 Tap QR Code Provisioning

 Android devices that have Google Mobile Services (GMS) support and a camera can be enrolled and provisioned onto Esper using the AfW provisioning method.
-The particular screens and flow varies across Android versions, noting 6-Tap QR Code support was first delivered in Android 7.
+The particular screens and flow varies across Android versions, noting 6 Tap QR Code support was first delivered in Android 7.
 On some Android versions, primarily Android 9 and above, some of these screens may not appear at all.
-If you have any questions or issues with 6-Tap QR Code-based provisioning please [email us](mailto:support@esper.io).
+If you have any questions or issues with 6 Tap QR Code-based provisioning please [email us](mailto:support@esper.io).

 :::tip
 Device makers and carriers customize the setup process, thus it is likely you’ll encounter unique setup screens specific to your device.
 Generally you can either skip or decline most of the options, noting there are a handful of system specific notifications called out in the instructions for which you’ll need to make the proper selections.
 :::

-From the Provisioning Methods screen, if you select **6 Tap QR Code** you will be taken step through instructions using the 6-Tap QR Code provisioning process.
+From the Provisioning Methods screen, if you select **6 Tap QR Code** you will be taken step through instructions using the 6 Tap QR Code provisioning process.
 You may follow through these steps easily by clicking **Next**.

 ![Factory Reset](./assets/NewConsole/SixTapFirstScreen.png)